Search a recipe

 Cost

-The cost of the preparation reflects the use of quality ingredients such as Parmigiano Reggiano and mortadella.
+The cost of preparation reflects the use of quality ingredients like Parmigiano Reggiano and mortadella.
 It is a mid-range recipe, mainly influenced by the choice of fresh products for the filling

 Health